srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     }
     ```

     Although the **Main** method serves a similar purpose to that in the earlier **CaveDevice** app, it is a little more complex.
-Whereas we previously used a device connection string to directly connect to an IoT Hub, this time we need to first provision the device (or, for subsequent connections, confirm the device is still provisioned), then retrieve the appropriate IoT Hub connection details.
+Whereas you previously used a device connection string to directly connect to an IoT Hub, this time you need to first provision the device (or, for subsequent connections, confirm the device is still provisioned), then retrieve the appropriate IoT Hub connection details.

-    To connect to DPS, we not only require the **dpsScopeId** and the **GlobalDeviceEndpoint** (defined in the variables), we also need to specify the following:
+    To connect to DPS, you not only require the **dpsScopeId** and the **GlobalDeviceEndpoint** (defined in the variables), you also need to specify the following:

     * **security** - the method used for authenticating the enrollment.
-Earlier we configured the individual enrollment to use symmetric keys, therefore the **SecurityProviderSymmetricKey** is the logical choice.
+Earlier you configured the individual enrollment to use symmetric keys, therefore the **SecurityProviderSymmetricKey** is the logical choice.
 As you might expect, there are variants of the providers that support X509 and TPM as well.
     * **transport** - the transport protocol used by the provisioned device.
 In this instance, the AMQP handler was chosen (**ProvisioningTransportHandlerAmqp**).
 Of course, HTTP and MQTT handlers are also available.

-    Once the **security** and **transport** variables are populated, we create an instance of the **ProvisioningDeviceClient**.
-We will use this instance to register our device and create a **DeviceClient** in the **ProvisionDevice** method, which we will add shortly.
+    Once the **security** and **transport** variables are populated, you create an instance of the **ProvisioningDeviceClient**.
+You will use this instance to register the device and create a **DeviceClient** in the **ProvisionDevice** method, which you will add shortly.

-    The remainder of the **Main** method uses the device client a little differently than we did in the **CaveDevice** - this time we explicitly open the device connection so that the app can use device twins (more on this in the next exercise), and then calls the **SendDeviceToCloudMessagesAsync** method to start sending telemetry.
+    The remainder of the **Main** method uses the device client a little differently than you did in the **CaveDevice** - this time you explicitly open the device connection so that the app can use device twins (more on this in the next exercise), and then calls the **SendDeviceToCloudMessagesAsync** method to start sending telemetry.

     The **SendDeviceToCloudMessagesAsync** method is very similar to that you created in the **CaveDevice** application.
 It creates an instance of **EnvironmentSensor** class (this one also returns pressure and location data), builds a message and sends it.
-We won't explicitly review the code here, however notice that instead of a fixed delay within the method loop, we are instaed calculating the delay by using the **telemetryDelay** variable: `await Task.Delay(telemetryDelay * 1000);`.
-Do feel free to take a look yourself and compare it to the class used in the earlier lab.
+Notice that instead of a fixed delay within the method loop, the delay is calculated by using the **telemetryDelay** variable: `await Task.Delay(telemetryDelay * 1000);`.
+Do take a deeper look yourself and compare this to the class used in the earlier lab.

     Finally, back in the **Main** method, the device client is closed.